fastai/course-v3/docs/start_kaggle.md

 <img alt="" src="/images/kaggle/landing_page.png" class="screenshot">

 [Kaggle](https://kaggle.com/) is an online community of data scientists and machine learners, owned by Google, Inc. Kaggle allows users to find and publish data sets, explore and build models in a web-based data-science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.
 Kaggle got its start by offering machine learning competitions and now also offers a public data platform, a cloud-based workbench for data science. ([Read more here](https://en.wikipedia.org/wiki/Kaggle)

+Kaggle Kernels however, do have a few limitations imposed on them, please check the Resources & Limitations section below.

 If you are returning to work and have previously completed the steps below, please go to the [returning to work](https://course.fast.ai/update_kaggle.html) section.